What is a CV?

 A CV is a document you use to apply for jobs.
 CVs outline your experience, qualifications, and skills, and you send them to organisations or companies hiring for positions you’re interested in.
 Your CV should show why you’re the best person for the job, and you should tailor it to each position you apply to.

-A CV should be two pages long so that you can expand on why you’d be an ideal candidate.
+The ideal CV length is two pages long and lets you expand on why you’d be an ideal candidate.
 However, if you’re a school leaver or have just graduated from uni, one page may be enough, because you might not have enough experience to fill two pages yet.

 Here’s how to write a professional CV that makes interviewers eager to meet you.